rajhraval/My100DaysOfSwiftUI/Project 14 - BucketList/Project14.md

 - Downloading data using URLSession from the Wikipedia API
 - Sorting downloaded data by conforming the type to Comparable protocol

-### Project 14 - Instafilter - Day 72 of 100DaysOfSwiftUI
+### Project 14 - BucketList - Day 72 of 100DaysOfSwiftUI

 > Ambition is the path to success, persistence is the vehicle you arrive in - William Eardley